-Each year, members of our community dedicate their birthdays to the Chordoma Foundation with virtual fundraisers, collectively raising many thousands of dollars to advance chordoma research and support patients.
+Chordoma patients and survivors often accompany their birthdays with a virtual fundraiser for the Chordoma Foundation, which makes it easy for your friends and family to send you good wishes while helping us advance chordoma research and support patients.
 We invite you to join this committed group of birthday fundraisers — it’s a piece of cake.

 How it works

-- Facebook is the most popular option.
+- Facebook.
 Click here to begin a personalized fundraiser, then click the “Create” button.

-- Create a fundraiser on Instagram.
+- Instagram.
 Create a post and tap “Add Fundraiser” in the same screen as where the caption is added.

 Tips for a successful fundraiser

 - Make your page personal.
-Adding a photo of you and explaining your connection to chordoma is a compelling way to maximize support.
+Adding a photo of you and telling your chordoma story is a compelling way to maximize support.

 - Be the first to make a donation.
 There’s no better way to demonstrate to others that you’re fundraising for a cause you believe in.

 - Email your fundraising page to your network.
-Sending the link directly via email is THE most effective way to collect donations.
+Sending the link directly via email (or text message) is THE most effective way to collect donations.
 (Keep in mind: Your loved ones will see your birthday fundraiser as a welcome opportunity to honor you and show their support!)
-Include a personal message about why you’re asking for support, and a specific request to donate.
+Include the link to your page, a personal message about why you’re asking for support, and a specific request to donate.

 - Set an ambitious goal.
 Challenge your supporters to help you meet a specific dollar amount.
 If you meet it quickly, celebrate with a post to thank everyone — then increase the goal!